haskell-perf/graphs/results/TIME.md

 ABSTRACT:

- * Containers was 3.72 times faster than Fgl
+ * Containers was 3.61 times faster than Fgl

 ## mergeContext

-Descritpion: Merge an FGL context in the graph
+Descritpion: Merge a FGL context in the graph

 ### Mesh
 <TABLE>